youngalfred/bowtie-sdk/angular/README.md

 ## Running the demonstration

+1. After cloning the repo, you should update the `.npmrc` file by replacing `<github-auth-token>` with your actual github personal token.
+Keep in mind that the <github-auth-token> you use must have the `read:packages` scope, which allows you to download packages from GitHub Package Registry.
+If you omit an authToken in your `.npmrc`, you’ll encounter a 401 or 403 error when attempting to install the bowtie-sdk.

+   For more info on creating a personal access token (we normally use classic tokens instead of fine-grained), see [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-After unpacking this archive and running `npm install` to acquire all dependencies, open a new terminal session and run the following:
+2. After updating the `.npmrc`, you can successfully run `npm install` to acquire all dependencies.

+3. Next, open a new terminal session and run the following:

 ```shellsession
 $ export BOWTIE_API_KEY="<Your Bowtie API Key>"